raulmenezes/angular-graphql-spacex/README.md

-# Angular + Graphql + Spacex API
+# Angular + GraphQL + Spacex API
 Angular app with a list of the past SpaceX launches.
 Data is provided via the SpaceX GraphQL API